How do the Earth's spheres interact?

 All the spheres in the system interconnect and overlap.
 No sphere works on its own.

 Consider this diagram below.

 Think of the many ways that the hydrosphere and the atmosphere connect.
 Evaporation from the hydrosphere provides the medium for cloud and rain formation in the atmosphere.
 The atmosphere brings back rainwater to the hydrosphere.

-In what way does the geosphere and hydrosphere connect?
+In what way do the geosphere and hydrosphere connect?
 Water provides the moisture and medium for weathering and erosion of rocks on in the geosphere.
 The geosphere, in turn, provides the platform for ice melts and water bodies to flow back into the oceans.